pesalerno/Pseudacris-island-genomics/README.md

 ######2. purge PCR duplicates from within each file

 OK: after doing everything.... this script only runs with PE reads (use this for PE reads!!)
 However, I can use [clone_filter](http://catchenlab.life.illinois.edu/stacks/comp/clone_filter.php) from Stacks to purge PCR duplicates, and hopefully doesn't need PE reads.
-The difference between the stacks script and the purge_PCR_duplicates script (below) is that the second one retains quality data and the first doesn't.
+The difference between the stacks script and the purge_PCR_duplicates script (below) is that the second one retains quality data and the first doesn't. **NEVER MIND!!!!** only PE reads as well.... moving on to next step and skipping this....

 ----------------------------------